choose your tour

 (17 Places across 3 themed routes – 1 1/2 hours per route)

-Whether you already love New York’s Christmas windows, or whether you’ve never had the chance to check out the fabulous displays, this Chase is your essential companion to the holiday decorations from Macy’s, to Fifth Avenue, to Bloomingdale’s, and everything in between.
-As you experience one delight after another, we’ll walk you through the Christmas window tradition, and spill the beans on the larger than life stories of the city’s iconic retail houses.
-The great Macy's balloon hunt, Canadian imposters, indoor ski hills, Presidential cheapness, and how the Rockettes helped save Radio City Music Hall – we touch upon it all.
+This Chase is your essential companion to the great stores of NYC from Macy’s, to Saks Fifth Avenue, to Bloomingdale’s, and everything in between.
+Enchanting even when the holiday season has passed.
+We’ll take you through and spill the beans on the larger than life stories of the city’s iconic retail houses.
+The great Macy's balloon hunt, Canadian imposters, indoor ski hills, Presidential cheapness, how the Rockettes helped save Radio City Music Hall and how they all created the New York City Christmas that we all know and love – we touch upon it all.

 New for 2019, our partners along the tour route generously made available 'holiday treats' - special offers and gifts for ChristmasWindows users, including Bloomingdale's, the Rockettes Christmas Spectacular, Le Pain Quotidien and select Bryant Park Winter Village artists.
 The time for these holiday treats has alas passed until Christmas 2020, but you can still enjoy these engaging stories of NYC, on us all year long.